Факторы риска спонтанных преждевременных родов в Казахстане: исследование случай-контроль методом подобранных пар

 Unlike other studies [14, 28], the number of pregnancies prior to the index pregnancy was not associated with PTB that might be a result of a small sample size that cannot detect small effects.

-Our findings of association between prior and subsequent preterm birth is consistent with most of the similar studies which support that history of preterm first birth was a major risk factor for subsequent preterm birth [7, 36-39].
+Our findings of association between prior and subsequent PTB is consistent with most of the similar studies which support that history of preterm first birth was a major risk factor for subsequent PTB [7, 34–39].
 In a prior study with risk estimates reported more than one in six women with preterm history had a preterm second birth [7].
 Genetics, susceptible to inflammation and placental disorders including placental insufficiency may be pronounced for the common pathways of the recurrence of the adverse pregnancy outcome [7, 40].
-Our study, consistent with the similar studies confirms the importance of a targeted, individualized, and interdisciplinary antenatal care while the nature of the preterm birth is multifactorial [7, 21].
+Our study, consistent with the similar studies confirms the importance of a targeted, individualized, and interdisciplinary antenatal care while the nature of the PTB is multifactorial [7, 21].

 CONCLUSIONS

-The findings suggest that a history of preterm birth and periodontal disease are important predictors of spontaneous PTB, particularly EPTB and VPTB.
+The findings suggest that a history of PTB and periodontal disease are important predictors of spontaneous PTB, particularly EPTB and VPTB.
 Maternal education was found significant predictor for MLPTB only.
 More research is warranted with the further going aim to provide targeted, individualized and interdisciplinary approach to prevent PTB.

 ×